-A contractor who is running their own company, may work in many different industries.
-As part of their work, they may be a member of one or more professional organisations.
-Therefore, when can you claim for annual subscriptions you pay to approved professional bodies or learned societies if being a member?
-In most cases, the body or society will normally charge an annual subscription fee for their membership.
-In return, they will receive certain benefits.
-Therefore, can you claim for professional fees as business expenses and, as a result, save Corporation Tax on these costs?
+A contractor running their own company may work in many different industries.
+They may be a member of one or more professional organisations as part of their work.
+Therefore, when can you claim for annual subscriptions that you pay to approved professional bodies or learned societies of whom you are a member?
+As mentioned, in most cases, the body or society will typically charge an annual membership fee, and in return, the member will receive certain benefits.
+Therefore, can you claim professional fees as business expenses and, as a result, save Corporation Tax on these costs?

-HMRC’s guidelines on the annual subscriptions you pay are currently:
+HMRC’s guidelines on the annual subscriptions you pay and where the costs are tax deductible are currently:

-`you can claim tax relief (by this they mean Corporation Tax in the context of running a limited company) on fees or subscriptions that you pay to approved professional bodies.
-But only if you must have this membership or it relates to your job’.
+`you can claim tax relief (by this, they mean Corporation Tax in the context of running a limited company) on fees or subscriptions you pay to approved professional bodies.
+But only if you must have this membership or it relates to your job.

-Please note, you are not eligible to claim UK tax back on fees or subscriptions that are paid to professional organisations on:
+Please note that you are not eligible to claim UK tax back on fees or subscriptions that are paid to professional organisations on:

-To sum up, as with any other business expenses, the cost has to be `wholly and exclusively’ for your business.
+To sum up, as with any other business expense, the cost has to be `wholly and exclusively’ for your business.
 The cost should also not have a `duality of purpose.’

-When you are in business for yourself, you are not able to claim for any costs that are for your private use or joint use.
-In tech-speak we call this `duality of purpose’.
+When you are in business for yourself, you cannot claim any costs for your private or joint use.
+In tech-speak, we call this `duality of purpose.’
 If you claim for these such items will be taxable as a Benefit In Kind (BIK):

 Across many industries, lots of people are in business.
-They will work in all sorts of trade sectors that have particular bodies that represent them.
+They will work in trade sectors with particular bodies representing them.

 As a contractor, your business may be able to pay for these membership fees or subscriptions.
-If these provide a benefit to your business, you may also be able to claim tax relief.
+If these benefit your business, you may also be able to claim tax relief.

-If you are employed or are self-employed and your professional subscriptions fall within those that are allowed, you can claim for these via your Self-Assessment tax return.
+If you are employed or self-employed and your business subscriptions fall within those allowed, you can claim for these via your Self-Assessment tax return.

-Further HMRC guidelines surrounding a claim for professional subscriptions
+Further HMRC guidelines surrounding a claim for subscriptions

-HMRC will allow you to claim for membership fees, that are paid to approved professional organisations.
-You can claim for these as expenses through your business and these will be tax free.
+HMRC will allow you to claim membership fees paid to approved professional organisations.
+You can claim these as expenses through your business, which will be tax-free.